LandsOfHope/LandsOfHope.Guide/_help_topics/typical-combat-pets-and-mounts.md

 Best Mount (if Possible): Mindfreak Mount, Next best is Harpy Mount

-Combat Pet: Nobleman or Battler with Taunting turned on. (with Holy Armor, 1 Blood Red Sword and 1 Razorsharp Sheild equipped, Buffs up Strength and Stamina)
+Combat Pet: Nobleman or Battler with Taunting turned on. (with Holy Armor, 1 Blood Red Sword and 1 Razorsharp Shield equipped, Buffs up Strength and Stamina)

 Melee Type: